-The peninsula is a unique Ambialet to visit all year round.
-Embraced by a bend in the Tarn 3 km long, the peninsula is dominated by a priory and a Romanesque church of the eleventh century built on a schistose needle.
-In the Middle Ages, Ambialet became the seat of Viscount Trencavel, rivals of the counts of Toulouse and was occupied by Simon de Montfort during the Albigensian Crusade against the (Cathars).
-The ruins of a castle attest to the greatness of the medieval site.
+The peninsula of Ambialet is a unique site to visit all the year.
+Embraced by a meander of the Tarn 3 km long, the peninsula is dominated by a priory and a Romanesque church of the eleventh century built on a schistose needle.
+In the Middle Ages, Ambialet became the seat of the Viscount of the Trencavel, rivals of the counts of Toulouse and was then occupied by Simon de Monfort during the crusade against the Albigenses (Cathars).
+The ruins of a castle bear witness to the grandeur of the medieval site.

-Address: Lower City - 81430 Ambialet.
-Tourist reception open daily in July and August.
+Tourist home open every day in July and August.

 Phone: +33 5 63 55 39 14 - Email: email@example.com

 Facebook page: Your holidays in the Tarn Valley & Monts de l'Albigeois.